alloystorm/dvvr/dancexr/ai_chat.md

 ### Max Generate Tokens and Max Prompt Length
 The LLMs have token limits, content that exceed this limit will not be generated correctly.

+### Auto Generate and Generate For Player
+Turn on "Auto Generate Next" to allow AI to automatically generate the next message when the timer is up.
+Turn on to allow AI to generate messages for the player.

 ## Text To Speech